 - Federal Resources on Common Complaint Topics

-Learn the Keys to Drafting, Submission and an Effective Defense!Register for my webinar now
+Learn the Keys to Drafting, Submission and an Effective Defense!Order my recording now

 JOSEPH F. SPITZZERI

 Shareholder, Co-Chair of Construction & Employement Groups, Johnson & Bell

 Joseph F. Spitzzeri is the co-chair of Johnson & Bell’s Construction and Employment groups.
 Mr. Spitzzeri’s employment practice includes defending employers in EEOC and IDHR administrative proceedings, and proceedings in federal and state courts arising from Title VII, the ADA, the ADEA, the Equal Pay Act and claims brought under the Illinois Human Rights Act.

 Shareholder, Co-Chair of Private Security Group, Johnson & Bell